 How much will a Hearing Dog cost?

 Formal training of a service dog is a process that involves time and active participation on the part of the owner.
-The cost of such training is generally between $2,000 and $5,000.
-Civic and community service organizations are often happy to assist needy candidates with the cost of this training.
+The cost of such training varies, it is best to contact a certified training program to receive reliable estimates on cost factors.
+Civic and community service organizations may be able to assist needy candidates with the cost of this training.